demming/some-algos/README.md

 tub-coma
 ========

-My solution to the assignments from the lecture "Computerorientierte Mathematik" -- "Scientific Computing" or "Mathematics of Computer Science" -- over the course of the first year.
+My solution to the assignments from the lecture "Scientific Computing" or "Mathematics of Computer Science" -- over the course of the first year.

 The solutions will be pushed after the assignment deadline.